isabelc/edd-software-specs/readme.txt

 == Installation ==
-1. Download the plugin to your computer
+1. Download the plugin to your computer.
-2. Extract the contents
+2. Extract the contents.
-3. Upload (via FTP) to a sub folder of the WordPress plugins directory
+3. Upload (via FTP) to a sub folder of the WordPress plugins directory.
-4. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress.

 **After Activating the Plugin**